Have you been impacted by a power outage for more than 48 hours due to a severe storm?

 Content Guidelines

 Post a photo or video that shows off your induction cooking skills.
 Your dish should be an interpretation of our monthly theme—anything from our suggested recipe below to something totally unique!
-And if you’ve borrowed your cooktop from the EBCE lending program, we’d be thrilled to hear about it in your post.
+And if you’ve borrowed your cooktop from the Ava lending program, we’d be thrilled to hear about it in your post.

 Post as many times as you like!
 No cursing or rude content.